Breuil-Cervinia: Alpine skiing

 The ski area is very large and guarantees good snow quality during the season, being at a high altitude (2,050 m to 3,500 m).

 Breuil-Cervinia is connected, weather permitting, with Zermatt (when the Italian lifts are open) via the Plateau Rosa glacier, where summer skiing is also practised, and with the part of the Valtournenche ski resort via the Cime Bianche mountain pass.

 Breuil-Cervinia hosted the Women's Alpine Ski World Cup in the 1977–1978 season on 10 December 1977, the first time in the history of the alpine resort, with a slalom stage on the Cielo Alto slope.
 The competition was won by French skier Perrine Pelen, followed by her compatriot Fabienne Serrat and Hanni Wenzel, who won the general and the slalom rankings for the season.

 From the 2022–2023 season, Breuil-Cervinia and Zermatt (Switzerland) will host a cross-border stage of the Alpine Ski World Cup.
 This will be the first time in the history of the Cup.
 The races to be held will be downhill and super-g, both men's and women's.
 The designated slope is the Gran Becca, the result of a mixture of several slopes in the Matterhorn Ski Paradise resort: the athletes will start from the 3,899 m of the Gobba di Rollin, a mountain in Swiss territory, will take the Ventina slope, in Italian territory, and will arrive near the Cime Bianche Laghi - Plateau Rosa cable car station.
-The name Gran Becca is Matterhorn in Valle d'Aosta dialect.
+The name Gran Becca is Matterhorn in Valdôtain dialect.

 A special and spectacular event related to alpine skiing in Breuil-Cervinia was Azzurrissimo, a skiing competition held on the Ventina slope, 11 kilometres long and delimited by the symbolic number of 100 gates.
 Ski clubs, sports centres, military sports groups, but also ordinary people, show business people, journalists and athletes took part in the event.
 The spirit of the competition was based on the confrontation of all against all on skis, mixing the different disciplines of alpine skiing in a single event.
 It became an international event, with the participation of athletes from different nations and the creation of a network of events twinned with Azzurrissimo in Crans-Montana and Baqueira-Beret.
 The first edition of Azzurrissimo was in 1987 and the tenth and last was in 1998.
 It was run in the first few days of May, at the end of the racing season and at the end of the various championships.
 This allowed the presence of big names in the discipline and the awarding of the prize for the "fastest ski club in Italy".